-The Bomb Squad is comprised of several part-time technicians and one commanding officer who are on call 24-hours a day.
+The Bomb Squad is comprised of one commanding officer, five full-time technicians and bomb dogs, who are on call 24-hours a day.
 The primary mission is to ensure the safety of the city residents in an explosive-related incident.
 They are responsible for the handling, transportation, and rendering safe of all explosive items within Cambridge.
 Currently, all technicians receive formal training at the FBI Hazardous Devices School at Redstone Army Arsenal in Huntsville, Alabama.
 The initial training is five-weeks in length.
 However, in order for each technician to maintain their certification they must complete monthly training and attend a recertification every three years.

 Special Response Team (SRT)

 The Cambridge Police Special Response team is a well trained, disciplined, tactical team that is able and prepared to respond to any major crisis within the city.
 Their primary mission is to resolve high-risk incidents, with a minimal loss of human life.
 Some of these incidents include hostage situations, high-risk search and arrest warrants, barricaded suspects, and any other situation deemed appropriate.

 The Special Response team is composed of approximately twenty officers.
 Each officer has been carefully selected and must undergo vigorous physical training.
 For initial training, selected officers attend SWAT 1 and SWAT 2, which are for one week each.
 Also, continuous monthly training is conducted to maintain their elite skills.
 These officers come from various units within the Department and are on call 24-hours a day.